×

 Minneota kept a 1 or 2-point edge through the start of the third set, and Jaylyn had three kills in the Vikings’ first eight points.

-Although, a string of kills and blocks built up a Crusaders 20-15 lead, who had four blocks alone in the third set which put pressure on the Vikings.
+A string of kills and blocks built up a Crusaders 20-15 lead, who had four blocks alone in the third set which put pressure on the Vikings.
 Mayer Lutheran finished the set on a 5-2 run to finish the afternoon off.

 After receiving their plaque and medals, Fruin hugged each of her players, filled with emotion, individually down a line before bringing them all in for a huddle.